 The Disability-Forward Housing Futures Summit, a first-of-its-kind gathering hosted by The Kelsey is designed as a single-room experience that takes participants on a linear journey, guiding attendees through a coherent learning and visionary experience, rather than a series of isolated panels.

 The day begins by examining “How did we get here?”
-Then, it moves through the themes of accessible, affordable, and inclusive housing, unpacking what each of these terms means.
+Then, moves through the themes of accessible, affordable, and inclusive housing, unpacking what each of these terms means.
 The summit concludes with “What’s possible,” affirming that we can achieve this, and here’s what the future can look like.

 The summit will bring together thought leaders, community advocates, designers, and housing professionals committed to building a future where disabled people and all people can access quality housing and community.
 Join us for an exciting day of conversation and collaboration.